-The Board acknowledges the following reasons for excused student absences, tardiness, and early departures from school.
+The Board acknowledges the following reasons for excused student absences, excused student tardiness, and excused early departures from school.

 - Personal illness

 - Illness, or death in the family

 - Impassable roads due to inclement weather

 - Religious observances

 - Quarantine

 - Required court appearance

 - Attendance at health clinics

 - Approved college visits

 - Approved cooperative work programs

 - Military obligations

 - Road tests

-- Other reasons as may be approved by the Board.
+- Other reasons may be approved by the Board

-The following are examples of student absences, tardiness, and early departures that will be considered unexcused.
+The following are examples of student unexcused absences, unexcused tardiness, and unexcused early departures from school.